-You can also configure time zone information specific to the Start and End time in each appointment.
-To do that, simply create a new appointment and click on a globe to customize the time zone that the time exists in.
-For example, if you live in New York but have a telephone meeting set for noon with someone in California, you need to make sure that you're not calling each other at a bad time.
+You can also configure time zone information specific to each appointment.
+To do that, simply create a new appointment and click the globe to customize the time zone that the time exists in.
+For example, if you live in New York but have a telephone meeting set for noon with someone in California, you need to make sure that your schedules are coordinated.
 Setting time zones on a per-appointment basis helps avoid that potential confusion.

-Marcus Bains line
+Marcus Bains Line

 The Marcus Bains Line is a marker to show the current date and time.
-This feature is now available in the Evolution 2.4 calendar.
+This feature is now available in the Evolution 2.6 calendar.